morian/blacknet/README.txt

 		- Take a copy of blacknet.cfg.example and make your own configuration in /etc/blacknet/blacknet.cfg or ${HOME}/.blacknet/blacknet.cfg
 		- Execute blacknet-install.sql in your database to create the database structures
-		- Edit your apache configuration to point to the www directory.

 		- You can update (and fill) the database with geolocation updates using the command "blacknet-geo-updater".